Hunger for Wholeness

 “Humans are the reproductive organs of technology.”

-Kevin Kelly is Senior Maverick at Wired, an award-winning magazine he co-founded Wired in 1993.
+Kevin Kelly is Senior Maverick at Wired.
+An award-winning magazine, he co-founded Wired in 1993.
 He is co-chair of The Long Now Foundation, a membership organization that champions long-term thinking.
 He is founder of the popular Cool Tools website, which has been reviewing tools daily for 20 years.
 He is also the author of multiple best-selling books about the future of technology.
 His newest is Excellent Advice for Living, a book of 450 modern proverbs for a pretty good life.
 He is best known for his radical optimism.

 Support the show